awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-securityhub-automationrule.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `IsTerminal`  <a name="cfn-securityhub-automationrule-isterminal"></a>
 Specifies whether a rule is the last to be applied with respect to a finding that matches the rule criteria\.
 This is useful when a finding matches the criteria for multiple rules, and each rule has different actions\.
-If the value of this field is set to `true` for a rule, Security Hub applies the rule action to a finding that matches the rule criteria and won't evaluate other rules for the finding\.
+If the value of this field is set to `true` for a rule, Security Hub applies the rule action to a finding that matches the rule criteria and doesn't evaluate other rules for the finding\.
 The default value of this field is `false`\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)